-Scholarships and Assistantships for Georgia Tech-Lorraine Students
+Scholarships, Assistantships, and Contests for Georgia Tech-Lorraine Students

-The Hope Scholarship Applicable to all Georgia Tech-Lorraine undergraduate programs
+The Hope Scholarship Applicable to all Georgia Tech-Lorraine undergraduate programs.

 - Enrollment in an engineering program at Georgia Tech

 - Participation in the Spring or Fall undergraduate programs at Georgia Tech-Lorraine

 - Completion of Bill Sayle Scholarship Application